xiaohuichen88/Lasso/README.md

 # Lasso
 Shooting algorithm implemented in Matlab for solving the Lasso and group Lasso in the penalized form.

-Input: a design matrix X, a response vector Y, grouping index G (only required by group Lasso), penalty parameter lambda.
+<strong>Input:</strong> a design matrix X, a response vector Y, grouping index G (only required by group Lasso), penalty parameter lambda.

-Output: the estimated coefficient vector.
+<strong>Output:</strong> the estimated coefficient vector.

 <strong>Example:</strong>
 Lasso and group Lasso for the diabetes data set used in [1].